gThiru/devops/Kubernetes_deployment_ strategies.md

             periodSeconds: 5 # Probe timeout period, after specified number of seconds the probe will result a success or failure bease on the application response
 ```

+### BlueGreen
+This deployment implemented by considering existing implementation is a Blue deployment and new deploymnet is a Green deployment.
+So when X version is